Ghada Waly: International Organizations

+In 2020, she was appointed by Secretary-General António Guterres as Executive Director of the UNODC and Director General of the United Nations Office at Vienna (UNOV) a position with the rank of Under-Secretary-General of the United Nations that she held until 2025.

 Public profile

 She was voted the most influential woman in Egypt in 2016, according to Baseera Public Opinion Research Center and was chosen by Forbes Middle East as one of the ten most powerful Arab women in government for 2015, 2016, 2017 and 2018.